-- a criminal offence, eg fraud; - action that endangers someone's health or safety: - any risk or actual damage to the environment; - a miscarriage of justice; - a failure on the part of an employer to meet legal requirements, eg to have required insurance: - safeguarding issues as described within Keeping Children Safe in Education (Sept 2023); - reporting practice wherein an employee is covering up the wrongdoing of another employee.
+- a criminal offence, e.g. fraud; - · action that endangers someone's health or safety; - any risk or actual damage to the environment; - a miscarriage of justice; - a failure on the part of an employer to meet legal requirements, e.g. to have required insurance: - safeguarding issues as described within Keeping Children Safe in Education (Sept 2025); - reporting practice wherein an employee is covering up the wrongdoing of another employee.

-Personal grievances (eg bullying, harassment, discrimination) are not covered by whistleblowing legislation.
-Any such grievance should be pursued as described within the applicable internal grievance policy which is provided in all RBET settings.
+Personal grievances (e.g. bullying, harassment, discrimination) are not covered by whistleblowing legislation.
+Any such grievance should be pursued as described within Red Balloon's internal grievance policy.

-Policy statement, provision and safeguards
+3. Policy statement, provision and safeguards